 How to submit tickets

-Current registered organizations can submit tickets at any time during the year (on or before the 3 reimbursement dates).
+The Tiny Tickets program has been discontinued as of June 30, 2018.
 Please make sure to separate tickets by color and include a physical count of each type.
 For example, 50 BLUE tickets, 60 GREEN tickets, and 30 RED tickets.
 It is not necessary to include the monetary value for the tickets.
 Please also include the address where you would like to receive the check.

 You can drop off the tickets or mail them to the address below: